Manfred Zsak

-Manfred Zsak (born 22 December 1964 in Mödling) is a retired Austrian footballer who is currently the Assistant Coach for Austria.
+Manfred Zsak (born 22 December 1964) is an Austrian football coach and former professional player.

 Club career

 Zsak started his professional career at Admira Wacker and moved to Austria Wien aged 23 and stayed with them for almost 10 years, captaining the side for most of his period at Austria.
 In 1996, he moved to GAK but left them after only a month and three matches to join FC Linz.
 He returned to his now renamed first team VfB Admira Wacker Mödling and suffered relegation with them to the second division in 1998.

 He finished his career playing for lower league outfits SV Schwechat, ASK Bad Vöslau and SV Rust.